How to Tap Into Video Games Advertising and Win?

 The video game market is now as diverse and competitive as the food or clothing market.
-Video games help people distract themselves from reality, learn something new, socialize or assert themselves.
-It's hard to believe that the first video game was created more than 60 years ago and was needed to visualize the experience of playing ping-pong.
+Video games help people distract themselves from reality, learn something new, and socialize.
+It's hard to believe that the first video game was created more than 60 years ago to visualize the experience of playing ping-pong.

-And back then it was just a display with an electron-beam tube that showed a side view of a tennis court, represented by two lines, one representing the ground and the other — the net, and the ball was just a dot that bounced back and forth; now games have become much more colorful and evolved.
-They got different formats: mobile games, computer games, VR games, and console games.
-And each of these formats allows you to place ads in games.
+Back then, it was just a display with an electron-beam tube that showed a side view of a tennis court, with two lines: one representing the ground and the other representing the net.
+The ball was just a dot that bounced back and forth.
+Now, games have become much more colorful and evolved.
+They come in different formats: mobile games, computer games, VR games, and console games.
+Each of these formats allows you to place advertising in video games.

 Over 40% of Generation Z and Millennials spend more time gaming

-Ads in games are a topic of great concern to marketers around the world, as the gaming industry market is not stopping its growth, which began back in the 70s.
-And with the global pandemic of Covid-19, the gaming market has gained unprecedented popularity among almost all user groups.
+In-game advertising is a topic of great concern to marketers around the world, as the gaming industry market continues to experience significant growth, which began back in the 70s.
+The global pandemic of Covid-19 further fueled the popularity of the gaming market among almost all user groups.

 In any case, people spend a lot of time playing games.
 According to a report from Statista, people spend the most time playing games in China: more than 12 hours a day on average.
 The global average ranges around 8 hours.
-That's as much as an adult needs to sleep, which is a very significant part of the day.
-And during that time, people can consume gaming advertising.
+That's as much as an adult needs to sleep.
+And during that time, people can consume in-game ads.
 And programmatic in-game advertising will help reach them.

 Why you should invest in advertising in video game